Intergenerational Mobility Trends and the Changing Role of Female Labor: Data

 The PSID offers a nationally representative sample from the Survey Research Center (SRC) as well as a non-representative sample that predominantly comprises low-income families, known as the Survey of Economic Opportunities (SEO).
-Our primary dataset merges information from both these sources.
+Our primary dataset merges information from both of these sources.
 However, we present supplementary evidence in the Appendix that supports the trends observed in the SRC sample alone, though with slightly broader confidence intervals.
-Despite its utility, the PSID does have constraints in estimating intergenerational mobility trends \citep{mazumder2018psid}.
-Consequently, we place a greater emphasis on the comprehensive results sourced from the higher-quality Scandinavian administrative data.
+Despite its utility, the PSID has certain constraints for estimating intergenerational mobility trends \citep{mazumder2018psid}.
+Consequently, we put greater emphasis on our results from the higher-quality Scandinavian administrative data.

 The main income specifications are chosen for easy comparisons with much of the recent literature (see e.g. \citet{chetty2014land} and \citet{Solon_lee}).
-Income for the child generation is defined as three-year averages of annual labor income.\footnote{Averages are calculated including zeroes.
-Individuals registered as residents in the population files of the respective administrative datasets but without reported incomes in the income registers are assigned zero incomes.
-We provide summary statistics on this in the Appendix.} See Appendix Table \ref{tab:inc_def} for an overview of the earnings components and how these compare across countries.
-This is measured at ages 35-37, which balances the need for a measure of permanent income rank with the need for measuring child incomes relatively early in order to maximize the number of cohorts that can be included in the analysis \citep{nybom2016heterogeneous, bhuller2017life}.
+Income for the child generation is defined as three-year averages of annual labor income at ages 35-37, which balances the need for a measure of permanent income rank with the need for measuring child income relatively early to maximize the number of cohorts that can be included in the analysis \citep{nybom2016heterogeneous, bhuller2017life}.\footnote{Averages are calculated including zeroes.
+Individuals registered as residents in the population files of the respective administrative datasets, but without reported income, are assigned zero income.
+We provide summary statistics on this in the Appendix (see Table \ref{tab:summary_stats_children} for children and Table \ref{tab:summary_stats_parents} for parents).} Like previous studies from the Scandinavian context, such as \citet{Harding2019} and \citet{markussen2020economic}, we base our income measure on individual income, which is well measured in our administrative (tax record) data due to individual taxation.
+However, we also calculate household income according to the definition in \citet{chetty2014land} (average household income of the mother and father), with the caveat that this measure is only as good as the registers on spousal and co-habitation relationships.
+See Appendix Table \ref{tab:inc_def} for an overview of the income components and how these compare across countries.